lilycandoit/daily-vocab/INSTALLATION.md

 ### Performance Tips
 - **Cache Enabled**: Improves loading for frequently accessed words
-- **Sync**: Words sync across devices with Chrome sync
+- **Sync**: Settings and preferences sync across devices with Chrome sync
+- **Vocabulary Storage**: All saved words are stored in `storage.local` to ensure high capacity (5MB+).
+Words are device-specific to maximize privacy and speed.
 - **Cleanup**: Regular export and deletion of old words

 ## 🚀 Ready to Go!

 Your Daily Vocab extension is now ready to enhance your vocabulary learning journey!

 **Key Benefits**:
 - 🎯 Minimal distraction reading experience
 - 🌍 Native language support for phrases
 - 🔊 Audio pronunciation for words
 - ⏰ Consistent daily review routine
 - 🤖 AI-powered deep learning integration